Skip to Content

 Garden Bugs Appliques Patterns

-These garden bugs appliques patterns were built from some simple symmetrical shapes of ovals and circles.
-With some fabric scraps, fusible web, and embroidery flosses etc on hand, you should be able to finish them in an hour or 2.
+These garden bug applique patterns were created using simple symmetrical shapes like ovals and circles.
+With some fabric scraps, fusible web, and embroidery floss on hand, you should be able to finish them in an hour or two.
+The Garden Bugs Appliqué patterns include a Bumble Bee, Ladybug, and Caterpillar.
+Find the tutorial for creating these garden bug appliqués, as well as a quick how-to guide, below.

 scroll ⬇️ to get the pattern & tutorial

-There are a few ways of doing hand applique, either by traditional needle turn sewing (edge hemming) or modern fuse/stick on then embroidery the edges, all it means is to attach patches of fabrics onto a garment surface to form the embellished pattern you want.
-The time needed to complete an applique depends on how complicated the pattern is.
+There are a few methods for hand applique.
+You can use traditional needle turn sewing (edge hemming) or modern fuse/stick on, then embroider the edges.
+In both methods, you attach patches of fabric onto a garment to create the desired embellished pattern.
+The time required to complete an applique depends on the complexity of the pattern.

-Running out of time or too lazy to prepare patch by patch? there is also a quick way to do applique by using ready prints on fabric (as shown in the last 2 pictures below).
-Besides the normal patch-on applique, you can do applique in a reverse way, click here to go to the reverse applique tutorial.
+Are you running out of time or need something quick to prepare the individual pieces?
+There is also a quick way to do applique by using ready prints on fabric (as shown in the last two pictures below).
+In addition to the normal patch-on applique, you can do applique in a reverse way.
+Click the link to go to the reverse applique tutorial.

 Yield: Garden Bug Appliques